-The release of the Galaxy Note 20 is just around the corner, and the Galaxy Note 10 is now available to buy.
+The Samsung Galaxy Note 20 is now available to buy, replacing the Galaxy Note 10 range.
 But what about the Galaxy Note 9 – is it still worth a buy in 2020?

 OK, the Samsung Galaxy Note 9 is now a couple of years old.
 But if you’re looking to save some cash in 2020 but still want a massively powerful phone, is the Galaxy Note 9 worth a look?